 Thing which generalized a miracle imparted to “Rock-like” Havel to meet the Way of White’s circumstances.
 Covers the whole body in a membrane of magic protection.

-This membrane greatly boosts defense to the magic attribute.
-Gives means to answer magic to simple warriors like a priest of Havel by all means has.
+This membrane greatly improves defense against the magic attribute and gives the means to answer magic to simple warriors like a priest of Havel by all means has.